 Training, qualifications & experience

-I am recently qualified to work with children and young people, and feel concerned about modern problems young people are dealing with currently.
-Suicidal ideation and self harm in teenage life has become a scary phenomenon and something which interests me greatly.
-Many of my clients are teenagers struggling to find their way.
+I have recently qualified to work with children and young people.
+I feel concerned about modern problems young people are dealing with currently.
+Suicidal ideation both passive and real, in teenage life has become a scary phenomenon.
+Many of my clients have been teenagers struggling to find their way.

-Some of my early work involved setting up and developing a charity domestic abuse counselling service, which I'm proud to say now has lottery funding status.
+Some of my early work involved setting up and developing a charity domestic abuse counselling service, which I'm proud to say achieved lottery funding status.
 Now in its second decade it helps both men and women to rebuild their lives after being in a toxic relationship.
-I have remained involved with this project, now as one of the team of counsellors.

 Training, qualifications & experience